 Tree: Cypress; It falls into the time frame of Lughnassadh and represents protection and can also be used as an herb of consecration.

-The trees I used are based largely on folklore and were taught to me in the oral tradition, I didn’t get this information from a book or website, rather I learned from a woman knowledgeable about such things.
-She was very wise and taught me about tree and plant folklore, among other things.
+The trees I used are based largely on folklore and were taught to me in the oral tradition.
+The woman who taught me was very wise and taught me about tree and plant folklore, among other things.
 There are different trees for different times of the year.
 The times of the year chosen to select the various trees were Greater Sabbats and Lesser Sabbats (Esbats) nearest to the time of year that aspect represents.

 About the Herbs and Flowers…

 The herbs and flowers chosen correspond to the planet for the given direction.

 In another application, one where I was constructing a series of rituals and meditations pertinent to balanced health, I used my training in TCM and applied bodily associations using the Five Spirits of TCM as follows: